Sick dolphin calf improves with tube-fed milk, helping hands

 “We said among ourselves that the chance of him surviving was quite low, judging from his condition,” Thanaphan Chomchuen, a veterinarian at the center, said Friday.
 “Normally, dolphins found stranded on the shore are usually in such a terrible condition.
 The chances that these dolphins would survive are normally very, very slim.
 But we gave him our best try on that day.”

 Workers placed him in a seawater pool, treated the lung infection that made him so sick and weak, and enlisted volunteers to watch him round the clock.
-They have to hold him up in his tank to prevent him from drowning and feed him milk by tube.
+They have to hold him up in his tank to prevent him from drowning and feed him milk, initially done by tube, and later by bottle when he had recovered a bit of strength.

 A staff veterinarian and one or two volunteers stay for each eight-hour shift, and other workers during the day handle the water pump and filter and making milk for the calf.